- Thought Leadership

 Abysmal living conditions and limited access to running water or electricity add to the instability of Viel’s life.
 Homes made of scrap lumber hover on stilts over open, contaminated water.
 Every day, Viel and other children make their way around the village, teetering across narrow boards that serve as rickety makeshift bridges.
 Other problems include the transmission of illnesses and contagious diseases because of poor sanitation and waste management, high crime rates and drug-related incidences, according to Maria Lourdes, agency director for Children International Bicol.

 Work opportunities are also limited.
 Viel’s father is a construction worker, making about $38 a week when he can find work, while others work as day laborers or fisherman.
-Household incomes average $6-7 per day, according to Mariel Deblois, mother of a sponsored child and a Children International volunteer.
+Household incomes average $6 to $7 per day, according to Mariel Deblois, mother of a sponsored child and a Children International volunteer.
 Because many residents cannot afford basic necessities, illegally tapping into other households for access to clean water and electricity is a common practice, she explains.
 One that puts the entire village at risk.

 Over time, all of these issues take a heavy and lasting toll on children like Viel.
 Growing up in an unstable environment can negatively impact a child’s brain development, which can follow them well into adulthood and limit their future choices.